yuhando/todo-list/readme.md

 ### Installation Step

-- Composer install.
+- Open your command prompt and run this command on root directory of this project : "Composer install"
 - Create empty database on your local database.
 - Configure the connection database in config/database.php or you can configure it via .env(create if doesn't exist) file with the database that you created earlier.
-- Migrate the table, Open your command promt and run this command : "php artisan migrate" and follow the instruction if any.
+- Migrate the table, run this command : "php artisan migrate" and follow the instruction if any.
 - Seeding Data (this optional), run this command : "php artisan db:seed" this function will filled some data to table.
 - Run the apps, run this command : "php artisan serve" after that you will see the link where the application run.